World Trade Organization/Aid for Trade Internship

 Representing Australia at the World Trade Organization is the defining role of the Mission.
 The WTO is the only global body for multilateral negotiations on everything from tariff reduction to subsidies.
 Australia is an active player across the gamut of WTO issues.
 The WTO is also the primary arbiter of global trade disputes, through the Dispute Settlement Body.
 Australia is a participant in a number of proceedings, either as a party or as a third party.

 The successful applicant will be expected to do much of their training “on-the-job”.
 You will learn first-hand how the foreign service functions and gain a useful understanding of diplomatic protocol.
-You will be expected to quickly get to grips with complex issues around trade and development, the positions of key players and how Australia’s positions are being advanced.
+You will be expected to quickly get across complex issues around trade and development, the positions of key players and how Australia’s positions are being advanced.
 You may be asked to undertake research or evaluation tasks on a self-taught, but guided basis so as to feed into the broader work of the Mission.

 Who we are looking for